MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/localized-email-templates.md

 PlayFab is introducing support for storing localized strings on behalf of game developers.
 In addition, we are adding the necessary logic to provide your players with the correct strings for the language they prefer.

-The first feature using this new behavior is localized email templates.
+This tutorial walks you through how to use localized email templates.
 With localized email templates, you can make multiple translated versions of an email, and associate *all* of them with one template ID.

 > [!NOTE]
 > Any templates introduced before this feature was released will retain their behavior.
 However, you can easily update them to use the new localized format used by new email templates.

-This tutorial walks you through how to use localized email templates.

 ## Requirements

-This is an advanced tutorial.
+This is an *advanced* tutorial.
 Please make sure that all requirements have been met, or you will not be able to complete this tutorial.

 - For an introduction to email templates, refer to the [Using Email Templates to Send an Account Recovery Email](using-email-templates-to-send-an-account-recovery-email.md) tutorial.
 - Please review the information provided on how to work with default languages on your title, and preferred languages for your players in the [Setting Default Languages](../news/setting-default-languages.md) tutorial.
 You must have a title default language set to continue with localized email templates.